Plagiarism: In academia

 For professors and researchers, plagiarism is punished by sanctions ranging from suspension to termination, along with the loss of credibility and perceived integrity.
 Charges of plagiarism against students and professors are typically heard by internal disciplinary committees, by which students and professors have agreed to be bound.
 Plagiarism is a common reason for academic research papers to be retracted.
 Library science is developing approaches to address the issue of plagiarism at institutional levels.

 Scholars of plagiarism include Rebecca Moore Howard, Susan Blum, Tracey Bretag, and Sarah Elaine Eaton.

 There is a moral implication to plagiarism in that it takes for granted other people's time, work, and effort.
 This deontological scrutiny of plagiarism is important to the debate on the ethics of plagiarism.
 Doctor Amy Robillard poses the metaphor that "plagiarism is theft", and believes that the ethics of that statement are important for schooling and academia.
 Work that has been plagiarized could be considered intellectual property, and so to plagiarize would constitute copyright or intellectual property infringement.
 However, some consider plagiarism to have a deeper context in which writings are to be considered property, and hence a work's unlawful usage by plagiarists would constitute theft and has ethical implications in academia and elsewhere.

-One form of academic plagiarism involves appropriating a published article and modifying it slightly to avoid suspicion.

 No universally adopted definition of academic plagiarism exists.
 However, this section provides several definitions to exemplify the most common characteristics of academic plagiarism.
 It has been called "The use of ideas, concepts, words, or structures without appropriately acknowledging the source to benefit in a setting where originality is expected."

 This is an abridged version of Teddi Fishman's definition of plagiarism, which proposed five elements characteristic of plagiarism.
 According to Fishman, plagiarism occurs when someone:

 Uses words, ideas, or work products attributable to another identifiable person or source without attributing the work to the source from which it was obtained in a situation in which there is a legitimate expectation of original authorship in order to obtain some benefit, credit, or gain which need not be monetary.